 Who Can Join?

-Our Pack 907 consists mainly of boys from Hoover Elementary School in Livonia, but all interested boys in first through fifth grades are welcome to join us.
+Our Pack 907 consists mainly of boys from Hoover Elementary School in Livonia, but all interested boys in Kindergarten through fifth grades are welcome to join us.

 How is it Organized?

 We form "Dens" of about 4 to 8 boys from the same grade.
 If there are more than 8 boys in a grade interested, we make two or three separate dens so our group sizes stay managable.
 Kindergartners are Lions, First-graders are Tigers, second-graders are Wolves, third-grades are Bears, and fourth-graders are Webelos and fifth-graders are Arrow of Light.

 Our "Pack" includes all of the Dens (all grades).
 Our Pack typically has included between 50 and 60 boys all together.